clicon/clixon-docs/quickstart.rst

 The hello example directory contains the following files:

 `hello.xml`
    The configuration file.
-See `clixon-config.yang <https://github.com/clicon/clixon/tree/master/yang/clixon/clixon-config@2019-06-05.yang>`_ for the uang spec of hello.xml.
+See `clixon-config.yang <https://github.com/clicon/clixon/tree/master/yang/clixon/clixon-config@2019-06-05.yang>`_ for the yang spec of hello.xml.
 `clixon-hello@2019-04-17.yang`
    The yang spec of the example.
 `hello_cli.cli`